The Canadian Conspiracy: Critical response

-Mike Boone of the Montreal Gazette wrote that the film was a clever satire with an innovative presentation; he praised the editing and research, and compared it to the Woody Allen mockumentaries Take the Money and Run and Zelig.
+Mike Boone of the Montreal Gazette wrote that the film was a clever satire with an innovative presentation; he praised the editing and research and compared it to the Woody Allen mockumentaries Take the Money and Run and Zelig.
 He found parts of it very funny but felt that the humour became uneven in the last half-hour.
 Michael Dorland came to a similar conclusion in a mixed review for Cinema Canada, appreciating the archival clips and editing but finding the humour, while at times brilliant, to become repetitive and overplayed.

 Sid Adilman of the Toronto Star strongly recommended it as "wicked fare".
 He placed it on his list of the best television of the first half of 1986.
 Also writing for the Star, Terry Poulton called the film an ingenious parody of an expose which is "as incontrovertible as it is preposterous."

-In 2016, Jesse Walker of US magazine Reason recommended it as a "tale of truly Canadian subversion".
+In 2016, Jesse Walker of American magazine Reason recommended it as a "tale of truly Canadian subversion".